The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Definitions and background results

-Observe that the coefficients $\overline{A}$, $\overline{B}$ of the new system will still satisfy a Carleson condition with norm comparable with the original $\|\mu\|_{\mathcal{C}}$.
-That is if the original tensors $A$ and $B$ are such that \eqref{CarA} is a Carleson measure then
+Observe that the coefficients $\overline{A}$, $\overline{B}$ of the new system will still satisfy a Carleson condition with norm controlled by $\|\mu\|_{\mathcal{C}}$.
+That is, if the original tensors $A$ and $B$ are such that \eqref{CarA} is a Carleson measure then